 With or without a collaborative partner, there are a lot of fun opportunities to get your audience into the holiday shopping mood before the big day.
 While you might not have the resources to do a huge Amazon-sized promotion for a whole week, you can offer one sale item each day leading up to Black Friday, then do a blanket discount off the whole store, or have your best deals available on the big day.
 You could follow Target’s lead—the big box store has announced they’re doubling digital deals this year during a two-day Black Friday period.

 To execute this strategy, you’ll want to focus your marketing efforts on improving both your social media reach and your email marketing list.
 Let your audience know that if they sign up for the mailing list or follow you on Instagram now, they’ll get a special offer every day leading up to Black Friday.
 Targeted ads on social media, Google, and other search engines can help support this effort.
 Need help with your advertising strategy?
-We at Digital Delane are always here to help with digital branding questions.
+Digital Delane can help answer your digital branding questions.

 The great thing about this staggered promotion is that it not only increases sales in the short run but also improves your mailing list or social media reach in the long run.
 You can take advantage of this in January when sales have slowed but customers may still respond to clearance pricing deals.